Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       The purchase page was commonly the last page in a user journey, where customers were making a purchase decision.
 Few people went back to gallery and detail pages, but this was likely because they had already had an opportunity to see these.
 Of course those who deliberated longer and spent a lot of time circling through the various pages were much more likely to make a purchase.

       The UI itself was well laid out.
 90% of those that didn't bounce interacted with the customisation controls, so their purpose seemed to be clear enough.

-      #### Stock messages

-      One area for concern was the delivery information, which gave an estimate, and when stock was below 10, a low stock warning.
-At the time Vitsoe was struggling with stock levels and production, so this message was often showing.

-      I delved into the stock calculations on the backend and found they were being calculated incorrectly.
-I worked with the production team to rectify this immediately.
   - body_html: " "
     heading: "Design "
     intro: "This was mostly a UX design, I needed to change very little of the UI